ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Most Protocol Properties can be set on a Preconnection during pre-establishment to preconfigure Protocol Stacks during establishment.

-In order to specify Specific Protocol Properties, Transport System implementations may offer applications to attach a set of options to the Preconnection Object, associated with a specific protocol.
+In order to specify Specific Protocol Properties, transport system implementations may offer applications to attach a set of options to the Preconnection Object, associated with a specific protocol.
 For example, an application could specify a set of TCP Options to use if and only if TCP is